GalvanizeOpenSource/learn-to-code-javascript-2/README.md

 ## LET'S CODE

-Time for us to make our *Choose Your Own Adventure* application!
+Time for us to make our *Choose Your Own Adventure* application (it's going to be very basic)!

 1. Go to: https://github.com/GalvanizeOpenSource/Learn-To-Code-JavaScript-2/
 2. Download the zip file of our code
 3. Open the files in your text editor
 	a. index.html
-	b.
-CSS/style.css
+	b. styles.css
-  c.
-JS/javascript.js
+  	c. custom.js
-6. Open the index.html file in your web browser
+4. Open the index.html file in your web browser

 #### 4 Steps To Building This App

 1. Start with an initial prompt
 2. Create two possibilities for responding to that prompt
-3. Connect everything via code (HTML, CSS, JS)
+3. Connect everything to your HTML & CSS!
 4. Test it out and see if it works

-###### 1. Get the user's choice
+###### 1. Start with an initial prompt

 **Assign a `prompt` method to the variable `userChoice`:**
 The ```prompt``` method gets input from the user, ```prompt``` has an optional message parameter which you can use to ask the user for a response.